amitofsk/dandy/docs/Dandy.md

 ### 8.5 Displaying vector data

-In this section we will use a sensor to measure magnetic field, which is a vector quantity, and display the result on the computer using the `VectorDisplay` DANDY widget.
+In this section we will use a sensor to measure magnetic field and display the result on the computer using the `VectorDisplay` DANDY widget.
 The sensor communicates with the microcontroller using I2C.

 As in past examples, we'll write both software for the microcontroller and software for the computer.

-Some substeps are different for the different microcontroller options, so follow the option for the hardware you will be using.
+Some substeps are different for the different microcontroller options, so follow the option for the hardware you areusing.

 #### 8.5.1 The Hall effect sensor

 We will use the [TLE493D-W2B6](https://www.infineon.com/cms/en/product/evaluation-boards/s2go_3d_tli493dw2bw-a0/) [Hall Effect](https://eng.libretexts.org/Bookshelves/Electrical_Engineering/Electro-Optics/Direct_Energy_(Mitofsky)/05%3A_Hall_Effect) magnetic field sensor.

-This sensor measures the X, Y, and Z components of the magnetic field.
+Magnetic field intensity at a point is inherently a vector quantity, and this sensor measures the X, Y, and Z components of the magnetic field.
 It also measures temperature, which we won't use but may be useful in other applications to calibrate more accurately.

 Each component of the magnetic field is read with twelve bit accuracy.
 However, those twelve bits are split up between two eight bit memory registers.

-The figure illustrates how the data is stored in the sensor's memory registers.
+The figure below illustrates how the data is stored in the sensor's memory registers.
+For example, the eight most significant bits of the X component of the magnetic field are stored in register 0, and the four least significant bits of the X component of the magnetic field are stored in register 4.

 More information is available in the sensor's [user's manual](https://www.infineon.com/dgdl/Infineon-TLI_493D-W2BW-UserManual-v01_10-EN.pdf?fileId=5546d46273a5366f0173be229e1b1512).
 This [Arduino example](https://community.infineon.com/t5/Knowledge-Base-Articles/XENSIV-TLI493D-W2BW-I2C-interface-example-KBA237409/ta-p/437707) was also used as a reference.

 ![](./docPics/registers.png)

-This sensor communicates to the microcontroller using I2C, a standard protocol for connecting sensors and other peripheral devices.
+This sensor communicates to the microcontroller using I2C, a standard protocol for connecting sensors or other related devices.
 For more information on this protocol, see Adafruit's [I2C tutorial](https://learn.adafruit.com/working-with-i2c-devices/overview?gclid=Cj0KCQjw6KunBhDxARIsAKFUGs8a1IfnOsOuboUUTYSDkMfGUpKmnPyXHH_ypoh6JR9ak4MTL3FhwXUaArUxEALw_wcB).

-The I2C connection requires four wires: 3.3V power, ground, Serial DAta (SDA) which carries the data, and Serial CLock (SCL) for a timing signal.
+I2C communication requires four wires: 3.3V power, ground, Serial DAta (SDA) which carries the data, and Serial CLock (SCL) for a timing signal.

 To generate a magnetic field, put a refridgerator magnet near the sensor.

 #### 8.5.2 Option A: Vector example, microcontroller side
-Now let's set up the hardware and write the microcontroller's code for this example.
+In this section, we wire up the sensor and write the code for the microcontroller.
 This section assumes you are using the RPi and MicroPython.

 ##### 8.5.2.1 Wire up the sensor
+As shown in the figure below, connect 3V3 on the sensor to pin 36 on the RPi.
+Connect GND on the sensor to pin 38 on the RPi.
+Connect SCL on the sensor to pin 22 on the RPi, and connect SDA on the sensor to pin 21 on the RPi.

 ![Magnet sensor and RPi](./docPics/magnetRPi.png)
 ##### 8.5.2.2.
 Write the microcontroller code
-Explain the instructions for I2C and add references...

-Explain that we are writing some setup instructions to ... as specified in reference ...

-Explain the unpacking of the data from the registers more...
+Now let's write the code for the microcontroller, so open up the Mu IDE.

+This code reads the X, Y, and Z components of the magnetic field from the sensor.
+Next, it puts these quantities into a string in JSON format.
+Then, using the `print` instruction, it sends this JSON to the computer over the USB cable.

+Open up the example below, and upload it to the microcontroller.

 (See file src/microcontr/magnetMP.py.)